Reichswehr: Officers in the Reichswehr

 Under the terms of the Versailles Treaty, the Reichswehr was allowed 4,000 officers, while the Reichsmarine could have 1,500 officers and deck officers.
 The actual Reichswehr officer corps numbered 3,718, down from 227,081 in 1918, of whom 38,118 were career officers.
 The officers transferred to the Reichswehr were almost all general staff officers.
-Of the approximately 15,000 men who had been promoted to officers during the war, the Reichswehr took on only a few, as these front-line officers were seen as alien to officer life in the mess hall, barracks and society.
+Of the approximately 15,000 men who had been promoted to officers during the war, the Reichswehr took on only a few, as these front-line officers were seen as alien to officer life in the mess hall, barracks, and society.
 Democratically-minded officers were not accepted into the force.
 Radical nationalist officers were with few exceptions removed, especially after the Kapp Putsch.

 The political attitude of the officer corps was monarchist, although outwardly they posed as loyal to the Republic.
 Even though the German nobility, which was officially abolished in August 1919, had accounted for only 0.14% of the pre-war German population, an average of 23.8% of the officers in the Reichswehr were from noble backgrounds.
 The proportion of former noble officers in the individual branches of the armed forces varied greatly.
 In 1920 they made up 50% of the officers in the cavalry but only 5% in the infantry and 4% in the sappers.
 Of the approximately 1,000 non-commissioned officers promoted to officers in 1919, by 1928 only 117 remained, or 3.5% of the total officers in the Reichswehr.

 Since the Reich government did not bring the officer candidate recruitment process under state control, regimental commanders in the Reichswehr continued to be responsible for selecting officer candidates, as they had in the old Imperial Army.
 Those admitted came almost exclusively from circles traditionally close to the military.
 In 1926, 96% of the officer candidates came from the upper social classes and nearly 50% from officer families.
 The homogeneity of the Reichswehr officer corps was in fact greater than it had been during the Empire.
 In 1912/13 only 24% of officers had come from families of active or former officers.

-The Reichswehr in the Weimar Republic
+Reichswehr in the Weimar Republic

-By assuring Reich Chancellor Ebert of its loyalty in the November 1918 Ebert-Groener Pact, the military had ensured the survival of the new government.
+By assuring Friedrich Ebert of its loyalty in the November 1918 Ebert-Groener Pact, the military had ensured the survival of the new government.
 In the crisis-ridden early 1920s, the Republic used the Reichswehr primarily to fight insurgent left-wing forces, such as during the Spartacist uprising in Berlin in 1919.